sargunkohli152/Stripe_Payment_Gateway/README.md

 6. Access the application in your web browser at http://localhost:3000.

 ## Usage
-Describe how users can interact with your application.
-Include details on logging in, choosing a subscription plan, making a payment using Stripe in test mode (mention the CVV 4242 4242 4242 4242), and viewing account details.
+The web portal allows you to login into the platform or create an account if you're new to it.
+You then get too choose a subscription plan based on your requirements and then the site takes you to the payment gateway where you can pay for the subscription selected.
+Since Stripe is used for testing purposes in test mode, the only account number that wouldshow successful payment is 4242 4242 4242 4242.
+After successful payment, the user will be showed a screen with their account details and current subscription model.

 ## Contributing
 If you'd like to contribute to this project, follow these guidelines: